 Shortly before installation, we recommended that the clients upgrade from an HDMI matrix switch to newer HDBaseT technology.
 This offered the benefits of faster video switching between media sources (e.g. Foxtel and Apple TV) and greater reliability.
 The distribution system also allowed us to house most of the hardware in a rack, reducing the aesthetic impact on the home.
 Stealth Acoustics speakers were installed throughout to ensure music could be heard and not seen.

 To keep wall-mounted devices to a minimum, we implemented a Dynalite system that not only controlled lighting, but also ceiling fans, blinds, louvres, privacy glass and the garage roller door.
 Dynalite was then fully integrated with Control4 to allow the clients to activate their chosen scenes via iPad or touchscreen.

 The intercom was custom designed using an Aiphone door station connected to a PABX.
 In order to show video on their touchscreens, we installed a miniature IP camera that activates as soon as the doorbell is pushed.
 We also installed IP cameras at the front and back of the house as a security measure which the clients are able to view on their iPhone when away from home.

 Considering the required minimal aesthetic impact of the system, we needed to be very innovative in our installation techniques.
 Most of the brackets used for mounting audio and security equipment were custom made from stainless steel and powder coated to withstand the sea air.

-In the basement bedrooms we were asked to come up with a way of concealing the controllers and HDMI baluns behind the TVs.
-We designed a reveal to fit an architrave GPO, network and coax point and also allow each TV to sit flush to the wall.
-The acoustically lined MDF housing prevented sound leakage to adjoining rooms.
+In the basement bedrooms, we were asked to come up with a way of concealing the controllers and HDMI boxes behind the TVs.
+We designed a reveal to fit an architrave general power outlet, network and coaxial point and also allow each TV to sit flush to the wall.
+The acoustically-lined MDF housing prevented sound leakage to adjoining rooms.